eeethenQ/Policy_Gradient_Pytorch/README.md

 ## 3.4.
 A2C

 The implementation is in folder a2c.

-To start the training, the simplest way is to run `python A2C_CartPole.py`, remember go to the a3c folder.
+To start the training, the simplest way is to run `python A2C_CartPole.py`

 Type `python A2C_CartPole.py --help` to see other options of training.